mongodb-developer/EventbridgeAtlas/README.md

 *Authentication type must be set to system
 *The HTTP method is POST
-*Keep rest of the parameters deafult.
+*Keep rest of the parameters default.
 ![ConfigureWebhook](/images/RealmWebhook.png)

 ## Create Realm Function